jaspreet39431/pps-report/report.md

     }
 }
 ```
-                                                      EXPERIMENT NO: 16
+  #                                                    Experiment No: 16
  Write a program to swap two numbers using a temporary variable.
 ```C
 #include<stdio.h>
 #include<math.h>